Marianne is a history graduate from Scotland. She is interested in cultural history and how myths have developed over time.

 Willie is more popular for boys as it was in the top 100 until 1968—it's still used for a few hundred boys a year in modern times.

-A nickname for the Italian Concepion which means conception.
+This is a nickname for the Italian Concepion, which means conception.
 This was the 299th most popular girls' name in 1914.

 This girls' name means bringing victory.
 It was the 291st most popular girls' name in 1918.
-It is more commonly spelt Bernice.
+It is more commonly spelled Bernice.
 It comes from the same route as the name Veronica.

 The name Laverne was once popular for both boys and girls.
 It peaked in popularity in 1928 when it was the 165th most popular girls' name and 275th most popular boys' name.
 Laverne comes from a French surname that means alder.

 This is a nickname for Elizabeth.
 The spelling 'Bette' was most popular in 1923 when it peaked at 148.
-The most famous Bette was the actress Bette Davis who starred in many Hollywood films in the 1930s and 1940s and beyond, although Bette Davis's actual name on her birth certificate was 'Ruth Elizabeth'.
+The most famous Bette was the actress Bette Davis who starred in many Hollywood films in the 1930s and 1940s and beyond.
+However, Bette Davis's actual name on her birth certificate was 'Ruth Elizabeth.'

 This is another surname name.
 It means owner of triangle land and was in the top 300 names from 1910 to 1941.